mkeeter/fidget/README.md

 - `jit` builds the JIT compiler

 By default, all of these features are enabled.

+In the [repository on Github](https://github.com/mkeeter/fidget), there are two demo applications:

+- `demo` does bitmap rendering and unscientific benchmarking from the command line
+- `gui` is a minimal GUI for interactive exploration

+These are deliberately not published to [https://crates.io](crates.io), because they're both demo applications and not complete end-user tools.

 ## Platforms
 At the moment, only macOS (AArch64) is fully supported.